What are hip openers?

 Inhale.
 Exhale slowly, and open and lower your knees towards the mat.
 Feel the stretch in your groin and inner thighs.

-Stay in this pose at least a minute.
+Stay in this pose for at least a minute.
 Focus on breathing slowly and deeply.
-Did you know turtles live so long because of how slow they breath?
+Did you know turtles live so long because of how slow they breathe?
 Let’s all be like turtles.

 Inhale, look up and open your chest.

 Exhale, slowly bend from your hips with a straight back bringing your palms to the floor under your shoulders.
 Make sure your fingertips are in line with your toes.

 Inhale, look up and lengthen the spine.